How to Open a Savings Account: 4 Key Steps

 • Phone number and email address

-If you’re opening a joint account, ensure the co-account owner provides the same information and documentation.
+If you’re opening a joint account, ensure the co-owner provides the same information and documentation.
 Remember, requirements vary by bank, so check with your financial institutions to verify the necessary information.

-Here’s the next step in how to open a savings account: You can complete the application now that you have your personal information.
+The next step, when thinking about how to open a savings account, is to complete the application.
 Some brick–and-mortar banks and credit unions may require you to visit a bank branch to open an account, while others let you complete the application online.

 No account or monthly fees.
 No minimum balance.